Albert Grossman: In film

-Personal life
+Personal life and death

+Grossman married Sally Buehler, whom he had met while she was working as a waitress, in 1964.
+They settled in Woodstock, New York.

 Grossman died of a heart attack on January 25, 1986, while flying on the Concorde, aged 59.
-He was en route to London and was planning to make a trip to Cannes, France to attend a music convention.
+He was en route to London and was planning to make a trip to Cannes, France, to attend a music convention.
 He is buried behind his own Bearsville Theater near Woodstock, New York.